 The Authority follows GASB Statement No. 42, "Accounting and Financial Reporting for Impairment of Capital Assets and for Insurance Recoveries".
 This Statement establishes accounting and financial reporting standards for impairment of capital assets.
-A capital asset is considered impaired when its service utility has declined significantly and unexpectedly.
+A capital asset is considered impaired when its service utility has declined significantly and unexpectedly, due to the occurrence of a prominent event or change in circumstances affecting the assets.
 This Statement also clarifies and establishes accounting requirements for insurance recoveries.
-During the year ended June 30, 2020, the Authority evaluated its capital assets for impairment under the guidance of this Statement and determined that the possible impairment amount, if any, would not have a material impact in the Authority's basic financial statements.
+During the year ended June 30, 2021, the Authority has not performed an evaluation of capital assets for determination of possible impairment.
+See also Note 7 under capital assets impairment.